 Place all of the beet ingredients in a processor or blender, and puree until creamy.
 Transfer to a bag for piping, (either a piping bag fitted with a ½ inch hole, or a zip bag with one corner cut at an angle to create a ½ inch hole).
 Set aside in fridge until ready to use.

-- Tahini – 1 tablespoon plain tahini, or with Za’atar spice (¼ teaspoon of several of these spices: thyme, oregano, sumac)
+- Tahini – 1 tablespoon plain tahini, or with Za’atar spice (my quick recipe)

 - Lemon – 1 tablespoon of the juice